Parks & Facilities

 Founders Community Center

 The Founders Community Center is the park district's main facility; it houses the administration office, five meeting rooms/classrooms, a gymnasium, dance studio, kitchen and a large banquet room.
 A majority of the Park District recreation programs are held at the Founders Community Center.
 This includes youth and adult arts and crafts classes, adult fitness programs, youth basketball and volleyball, cooking classes, hang time and many special events.
 The Founders Community Center was originally built in 1925 as the Frankfort School building, additions were made including adding a gymnasium in 1938.
 In 1995 the Park District purchased the building and with a few upgrades and a small addition the building became the Founders Community Center.
 For more information on the various programs held at the Founders Center be sure to visit the Programs section of the web site.
+The Founders Community Center is locatedat 140 Oak Street.
 Click here for directions.

 This quiet 5-acre neighborhood park features two baseball fields, a playground with swings and a paved trail.
 There is lots of open space for running and playing, and a natural spring fed pond.
 For everyone’s safety, swimming, boating, ice fishing or ice-skating is prohibited on Park District Ponds.
-Click here for directions
+Sandalwood Park is located at 116th Ave. & Sandalwood Drive.
+Click here for directions.

 Roy and Dorothy Janssen Park